finiteloopme/finiteloopme.github.io/_posts/2018-05-18-policy-management.md

 _Policy management_ is especially important given the distributed and transient nature of cloud native of microservices based applications.
 How the service interacts with _policy engine_ is important.
 But just as important if not more important is the ability to author and manage polcies independently of the microservices.

+> This article views _OPA_ as an implementation of _Policy Enablement_ technique so uses these terms interchangably.

+## Few applications of Policy Enabled Services
+1. Secure _HTTP API_ using authorisation
+2. [Kubernetes Admission Control][4] enforces semantic validation of objects during [CRUD][5] operations.
+OPA can enforce custom policies on Kubernetes objects without recompiling or reconfiguring the Kubernetes API server.
+3. Managing policies (security, routing, etc) in [Istio][6] using [OPA adapter][7]

 ## An Example of context being used in policy mangement

 An _organisation_ has grouped their employees as below.